Stay in full time education

 All young people need to participate in some form of education or training until they are 18 years old.
 When you finish year 11 you will enter post 16 education.
 Here is an overview of the options and opportunities available in our local area, to help you decide which form of post 16 education you would prefer to progress into.

-Your EHCP will be updated from school and move with you into post 16 education.
+Young people with an Education Health and Care Plan (EHCP) should start planning their post 16 journey from early years and all through school, but it is essential to do so from year 9 in school.
+Your EHCP will be updated from school as part of the annual review and if appropriate it can move with you into post 16 education.
 Your EHCP will outline your support needs and let the post 16 provider know exactly what you need to successfully engage in learning and complete the course.

 Courses start at Entry/ Foundation Level through to Level 3 such as A-levels and T-levels.
 All colleges have specialist staff and facilities dedicated and designed to help students with SEND.
 Colleges can offer you transition visits before you enrol, so you can get used to the college environment and talk with staff about any concerns or worries before starting your course.
 Visit the individual websites for more information on full-time courses and support available.